anoopk-extentia/bucketeer/README.md

 # bucketeer

 ### Provides a simple CLI to interact with AWS buckets.
-Needs the AWS credentials to be the specified within the config.json file that is included.

 ##### Do this first.
+Bucketeer Needs the AWS credentials to be the specified within the config.json file that is included.

 Run 'npm test' to confirm all is well.
 This should shows a list of all the buckets.

 Run 'npm run help' to see more details.